When ‘yes’ isn’t enough

 Start small.
 The enormity of a change – and the risks that go with it – can be enough to cause people to delay taking action.
 You can overcome this effect by breaking the first stages of action down into tiny chunks.
 Take the example of a business owner who wanted his team to increase the number of sales calls they made each week.
 Rather than focusing on the full extent of that change, he broke the change into tiny chinks, asking everyone to make a single extra call in the first week.
 Once that had happened, he upped it to two calls, and so on until the team was making the ten extra calls he had in mind in the first place.

 Start together.
-Is there a way you can get all the key stakeholders together into the one place to start working on a task simultaneously?
-I like to call this a “starty party”, and it harnesses the motivating effect of working in packs.
-As the name suggests, a starty party should also be fun, injecting the launch with a playful energy – much like a fun run.
+Is there a way you can get all the key stakeholders together into one place to start working on a task simultaneously?
+I like to call this a “star party”, and it harnesses the motivating effect of working in packs.
+As the name suggests, a starty party should also be fun, injecting the launch with playful energy – much like a fun run.

 3. Create a sense of urgency

 As much as I may like your idea or proposal, why should I take action today?
-Especially when there is a littany of things competing for my time and energy?
+Especially when there is a litany of things competing for my time and energy?

 The key question to ask yourself here is: what if?
 What happens if people take action now?
 What happens if they don’t?
 If you don’t have compelling answers, you need to get to work on some.
-After all, one of the most important signals of urgency will come from your own energy, language and behaviours.
+After all, one of the most important signals of urgency will come from your own energy, language, and behaviors.